Criminal Defense for Pasco County

 If you were accused of a misdemeanor or felony in the Sixth Judicial Circuit in Pasco County, FL, then your case will be heard at the courthouse in New Port Richey or Dade City.
 The Pasco County Detention Facility (also known as the “county jail”) is located between these two cities in Land O’Lakes, FL.

-Most criminal cases begin with an investigation by a local law enforcement agency including the Pasco Sheriff’s Office, the New Port Richey Police Department, the Port Richey Police Department, the Dade City Police Department, the Zephyrhills Police Department, or the Florida Highway Patrol.
+Most criminal cases begin with an investigation by a local law enforcement agency or DUI enforcement officer with the Pasco Sheriff’s Office, the New Port Richey Police Department, the Port Richey Police Department, the Dade City Police Department, the Zephyrhills Police Department, or the Florida Highway Patrol.

 If you were arrested or given a “notice to appear” in court, then seek out the services of an experienced criminal defense attorney as early in the process as possible.
 From the most serious felony offense to a first time misdemeanor charge, we have the experience necessary to fight your charges.

 Attorneys for Criminal Defense in Pasco County, FL

 Contact an experienced criminal defense attorney at the Sammis Law Firm to discuss the best ways to fight the criminal accusation.
 Our offices are conveniently located at 7509 Little Road, New Port Richey, FL, 34654, directly across from the courthouse at the West Pasco Judicial Center.

 At the Sammis Law Firm, our four attorneys are devoted exclusively to fighting criminal charges in the Sixth Judicial Circuit for Pasco County, FL.
 We help people after an arrest or criminal investigation in New Port Richey, Port Richey, San Antonio, Zephyrhills, Land O’Lakes, Dade City, Trinity, St. Leo, Meadow Pointe, and Concord Station, FL.